jazdal/coding-dojo-python-stack/python/fullstack_project_setup_guide.md

     pip install pipenv

+2. Create a folder for your project.
+    > project_name

-2. Using MySQL, create a schema and ERD for your project.
+3. Using MySQL, create a schema and ERD for your project.
 Afterwards, forward-engineer the schema.

-3. Create a folder for your project.
+Create a *schema* folder inside your project folder and save your MySQL schema/ERD there.
     > project_name
+        > schema

 4. Navigate into your project folder in the terminal.
 Then type the following command in the terminal to install PyMySQL, Flask, and Flask-Bcrypt (you need to do this for every new project you create):